SamanthaClarke1/SuperMegaUberTurboLasers/README.md

 Running:
 * Run python3 ./main.py (in the directory of the game)
 * or
-* Run python2 ./main.py (in the directory of the game)
+* Run python ./main.py (in the directory of the game)